mtlynch/minimal-mistakes/_posts/2016-05-30-sia-via-docker.md

   * The `--disable-api-security` tells `siad` that we have explicitly chosen to listen to Sia API calls from outside of localhost, which is a security risk.
     We handle mitigations for this risk in the subsequent steps of this guide.
+  * Frustratingly, adding `--disable-api-security` causes `siad` to require a password for all sensitive API calls, so we're setting the password to `"a"`.
+I've [filed a bug](https://github.com/NebulousLabs/Sia/issues/1386) on this and [written a fix](https://github.com/NebulousLabs/Sia/issues/1387) but the Sia developers seem unwilling to change this behavior.
 * Instructs `siad` to use `/mnt/sia` as its folder for Sia state information.
   In the next step, we'll link `/mnt/sia` to the Synology Shared Folder "sia" that we created earlier so that the files `siad` generates are visible on the